Onurkotz/To-Do-App/README.md

 # To-Do-App
-To Do App is still developing.
+To Do App is rebuilding with Redux.